 Some banner models include adjustable feet which can help with stability when displaying the banner.
 Convention center floors are not always level, so adjustable feet can help in these situations.

 If you want low-cost pricing and basic materials for your banner, then a vinyl banner is the best choice.
 Vinyl banners range from a cost-effective 12oz. vinyl to a more durable 18oz. vinyl.
 An 18oz. banner is recommended for outdoor applications because it will wear better against the elements.
 Artwork is typically printed digitally on vinyl.
 To finish the banner, the edges can be hemmed for reinforcement and grommets can be added for hanging.

 Polyester Film Banners

-Higher quality banners use an advanced polyester film that is scratch and water-resistant.
-The material is heavyweight, long-lasting, and features sharper image quality than printing on vinyl banners.
+Higher quality banners use an advanced polyester film that is scratch-resistant.
+The material is durable, long-lasting, and features photo image quality.
 Grommets can be added to polyester film banners.
-They make great indoor and outdoor banners since the material is strong, and with proper care can last for many events.
+They make great indoor banners and with proper care can last for many events.

 - Indoor events